What Are the Punishments for Domestic Violence in Australia?

 1. Impact of Domestic Violence on Parenting Orders & Child Custody

-Under the Family Law Act 1975, Courts prioritise the safety and best interests of children.
+Under the Family Law Act 1975, the Court’s primary concern is the child’s safety and best interests.

 2. Protection for Children in Domestic Violence Situations

-Intervention orders can be tailored to include child-specific protections, such as barring an offender from a child’s school or home.
+Intervention orders can include specific child-related provisions, such as restricting the offender from approaching a child’s school or home.

 3. Property Settlements in Domestic Violence Cases